How to Fix Mixed Content Error in WordPress

 3.1 Using a Plugin

-The simplest method to fix this error is using a plugin.
+The simplest method to fix this error is to use a plugin.

 All you have to do is install and activate the SSL Insecure Content Fixer plugin.